 Channel Estimation for Movable-Antenna MIMO Systems Via Tensor Decomposition

-This article proposes a tensor decomposition-based method for channel estimation in movable-antenna (MA) MIMO systems, aiming to achieve high accuracy with low pilot training overhead.
+This paper proposes a tensor decomposition-based method for channel estimation in MIMO systems with movable antennas (MAs) at both the transmitter (Tx) and receiver (Rx).
+The goal is to achieve high channel estimation accuracy with low pilot training overhead.
 The method involves a two-stage Tx-Rx successive antenna movement pattern for pilot training, allowing the received pilot signals to be expressed as a third-order tensor.
-The tensor is then decomposed using canonical polyadic (CP) decomposition to obtain factor matrices, which are used to estimate the parameters of multi-path channel components, including their azimuth and elevation angles and complex gain coefficients.
+The tensor is then decomposed using canonical polyadic (CP) decomposition to estimate the parameters of multi-path channel components, including their azimuth and elevation angles and complex gain coefficients.
 This enables the reconstruction of the wireless channel between any pair of Tx and Rx MA positions.
-The uniqueness condition of the tensor decomposition is analyzed to ensure accurate and efficient channel reconstruction based on measurements at a finite number of Tx/Rx MA positions.
+The uniqueness condition of the tensor decomposition is analyzed to ensure accurate and efficient channel reconstruction based on measurements at only a finite number of Tx/Rx MA positions.
 Simulation results demonstrate that the proposed method outperforms existing methods in terms of channel estimation accuracy and pilot overhead.
-The method leverages the intrinsic multidimensional signal characteristics of MA-based channels to achieve efficient channel estimation and reconstruction, significantly reducing the pilot training overhead while maintaining high accuracy.
-The approach is validated through simulations showing that the proposed method achieves lower normalized mean square error (NMSE) compared to benchmark algorithms, especially when the pilot training area is small.
-The results highlight the effectiveness of the tensor decomposition-based approach in MA-enabled MIMO systems.This article proposes a tensor decomposition-based method for channel estimation in movable-antenna (MA) MIMO systems, aiming to achieve high accuracy with low pilot training overhead.
+The method leverages the intrinsic multidimensional characteristics of field-response-based channels, enabling efficient channel estimation with minimal pilot training overhead.
+The proposed approach significantly reduces pilot training overhead while maintaining high channel estimation accuracy, making it suitable for MA-enabled MIMO systems.This paper proposes a tensor decomposition-based method for channel estimation in MIMO systems with movable antennas (MAs) at both the transmitter (Tx) and receiver (Rx).
+The goal is to achieve high channel estimation accuracy with low pilot training overhead.
 The method involves a two-stage Tx-Rx successive antenna movement pattern for pilot training, allowing the received pilot signals to be expressed as a third-order tensor.
-The tensor is then decomposed using canonical polyadic (CP) decomposition to obtain factor matrices, which are used to estimate the parameters of multi-path channel components, including their azimuth and elevation angles and complex gain coefficients.
+The tensor is then decomposed using canonical polyadic (CP) decomposition to estimate the parameters of multi-path channel components, including their azimuth and elevation angles and complex gain coefficients.
 This enables the reconstruction of the wireless channel between any pair of Tx and Rx MA positions.
-The uniqueness condition of the tensor decomposition is analyzed to ensure accurate and efficient channel reconstruction based on measurements at a finite number of Tx/Rx MA positions.
+The uniqueness condition of the tensor decomposition is analyzed to ensure accurate and efficient channel reconstruction based on measurements at only a finite number of Tx/Rx MA positions.
 Simulation results demonstrate that the proposed method outperforms existing methods in terms of channel estimation accuracy and pilot overhead.
-The method leverages the intrinsic multidimensional signal characteristics of MA-based channels to achieve efficient channel estimation and reconstruction, significantly reducing the pilot training overhead while maintaining high accuracy.
-The approach is validated through simulations showing that the proposed method achieves lower normalized mean square error (NMSE) compared to benchmark algorithms, especially when the pilot training area is small.
-The results highlight the effectiveness of the tensor decomposition-based approach in MA-enabled MIMO systems.
+The method leverages the intrinsic multidimensional characteristics of field-response-based channels, enabling efficient channel estimation with minimal pilot training overhead.
+The proposed approach significantly reduces pilot training overhead while maintaining high channel estimation accuracy, making it suitable for MA-enabled MIMO systems.

 Reach us at info@futurestudyspace.com